nodejs/node/doc/api/events.md

 * `name` {string}
 * Returns: {Promise}

-Creates a `Promise` that is resolved when the `EventEmitter` emits the given event or that is rejected when the `EventEmitter` emits `'error'`.
+Creates a `Promise` that is fulfill when the `EventEmitter` emits the given event or that is rejected when the `EventEmitter` emits `'error'`.
 The `Promise` will resolve with an array of all the arguments emitted to the given event.

+Note: This method is intentionally generic and works with the web platform [EventTarget](WHATWG-EventTarget) interface, which have no special `'error'` event semantics and do not listen to the `'error'` event.

 ```js
 const { once, EventEmitter } = require('events');